cuba-platform/admin-tools-addon/README.md

 After that, SQL scripts of the specified type are generated for the found entities.
 If there are no results found, then the system shows a corresponding notification: 'No data found'.

+*Note: if you cancel the process, it won't be stopped on the middleware level*

 ## Auto Import

 The AutoImport subsystem is designed to preconfigure servers and transfer data among servers.
 The process is launched